-Photo Credit: Life University Women’s Rugby
+Photo Credit: Polar Bear Rugby Camp

 Focus – Is there a special focus at this camp?
-Some camps are more focused on individual development with a focus on technical and tactical skills while others may prioritize overall development in 15s vs 7s.
-Others can also target specific positions (e.g. a scrumhalf only camp, or a Tight 5 camp).
+Some camps are more focused on individual development with a focus on technical and tactical skills, while others may prioritize overall development in 15s vs 7s.
+Others can also target specific positions (e.g., a scrumhalf-only camp or a Tight 5 camp).
 Will there be live play (controlled scrimmages?) or drill-based?
 Consider which skills your child is hoping to develop and choose accordingly.

 Age Group – Ask about the age group of the majority of campers attending the camp.
 A camp might be open to a broad age range but gains such a following with high school and college players that the intensity level might be too intense for a U14 player.
 Other camps skew younger and might not be challenging enough for older players.
 If there is a mix of ages, you should ask how these groups interact in drills (e.g. are they separated by weight/ age/ ability or all of the above?)

 Need more help matching your child to a rugby camp this summer?
-Check out our extensive Rugby Camp List and contact us for help!